hyperledger/besu/docs/Reference/Pantheon-CLI-Syntax.md

 By default, access from `localhost` and `127.0.0.1` is accepted.

 !!!tip
-    To allow all hostnames, use `*` or `all`.
+    To allow all hostnames, use `*`.
 We don't recommend allowing all hostnames for production code.

 ### max-peers